Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Identification of broad line H emitters

 For a systematic search of broad line H$\alpha$ emitters, we inspected spectra for all sources with at least one emission line in the EIGER and FRESCO data.
 To identify candidate broad line emitters, we fit their emission-line profiles with a combination of a narrow and a broad emission-line (see \S $\ref{sec:fit1D}$ for details).
 We then inspect all objects for which the broad component is identified with S/N$>5$ in order to determine whether these are consistent with being H$\alpha$ emitters at $z\approx5$ and whether the broad component is not included to account for the spatial extent of the object along the dispersion direction.
 In order to facilitate the determination of the origin of the broad component, we limit ourselves to broad components with full width half maximum $v_{\rm FWHM, H\alpha, broad}>1000$ km s$^{-1}$.
 Finally, in order to mitigate the impact of the wavelength-dependent sensitivity of our data, we impose a conservative lower limit to the H$\alpha$ luminosity of the broad component L$_{\rm H\alpha, broad} > 2\times10^{42}$ erg s$^{-1}$.
 The selection criteria are summarised in Equation $\ref{eq:selection}$.

 We identify 20 BL H$\alpha$ emitters in this work, whose false-color stamps we show in Fig. $\ref{fig:RGBstamps}$.
 The majority of objects are characterised by a red, point-like morphology.
 The IDs, coordinates and redshifts of the sample are listed in Table $\ref{tab:LRDsample}$.
-Most objects only display a single emission line in our spectra, which we interpret as H$\alpha$, since broad H$\beta$ would be accompanied by [OIII] emission and broad Paschen lines have been identified and removed from the sample because of the detection of other lines as [SIII] or HeI, or other Paschen transitions.
-We detect HeI$_{7065}$ with S/N$\approx10$ in the median stacked spectrum of the full sample corroborating the redshift identification.
+Most objects only display a single emission line in our spectra, which we interpret as H$\alpha$, since broad H$\beta$ would be accompanied by [OIII] emission and broad Paschen lines have been identified and removed from the sample because of the detection of other lines as [SIII] or HeI (in particular in the case of Paschen-$\gamma$).The observed equivalent widths of the emission-lines are typically 3000 {\AA}.
+This strongly suggests that the lines are H$\alpha$ lines (with rest-frame EWs $\sim500$ {\AA}).
+If the lines would alternatively be Paschen-$\alpha$ or Paschen-$\beta$ at redshifts $z\approx 1.2, 2.2$, respectively, the implied rest-frame EWs would be $\sim1000$ {\AA}.
+This would be about a hundred times higher than the EWs of those lines in the average quasar spectrum at low-reshift \citep[e.g.][]{Glikman06}, and ten times higher than in a $z=7$ quasar spectrum \citep{Bosman23}.
+This is challenging to understand given that these lines have fluxes typically $\sim3-10$ \% of H$\alpha$.
+Indeed, in the \citealt{Glikman06} spectrum, the H$\alpha$ EW is about 10-15 times higheer than the EWs from the Paschen lines.
+In addition, we detect HeI$_{5877}$ with S/N$\approx10$, see Fig. $\ref{fig:HeI}$, and HeI$_{7065}$ with S/N$\approx5$ in the median stacked spectrum of the full sample corroborating the redshift identification.
+This emission-line is also detected in the individual spectrum of J0100-12446 with a S/N$\sim5$.
 While photometric information was not primarily used in the selection of these objects, the photometric redshifts of the objects in the GOODS fields derived from {\it HST}+{\it JWST} photometry and EAZY \citep{brammer08} agree very well with the spectroscopic redshift ($\langle \frac{z_{\rm spec} - z_{\rm phot}}{1+z_{\rm spec}}\rangle = -0.01$, with the largest outlier having a redshift difference of $\Delta z$=0.5).
+All objects in FRESCO display a colour break consistent with a Lyman-break at $z\sim5$ (Appendix $\ref{appendix:photometry}$).
+One object in our sample (GOODS-S-13971) shows Lyman-$\alpha$ emission in VLT/MUSE data very close to the H$\alpha$ redshift \citep{Bacon23}.